 Third, we must share our faith, not only with our family and friends, but with our co-workers and everyone we meet.
-As the Holy Father reminds us, "Confessing with the lips indicates in turn that faith implies public testimony and commitment" (Porta Fidei, 10).
+As the Pope Emeritus reminded us, "Confessing with the lips indicates in turn that faith implies public testimony and commitment" (Porta Fidei, 10).
+Through this testimony and commitment, we invite others into a relationship with the God who is both three and one.

-This three-fold plan is the way of discipleship and through it we learn to apprentice ourselves to Jesus Christ, to live our more fully the grace of Baptism.
+This three-fold plan is the way of discipleship and through it we learn to apprentice ourselves to Jesus Christ, to live ever more fully the grace of Baptism.

-As we approach Christ in communion at this and at every Mass, may our gathering around this altar and our celebration of the Eucharist always fill us with an awareness of the grace and peace that comes to us from God our Father through the Lord Jesus Christ.
+As we approach Christ in holy communion at this and at every Mass, may our gathering around this altar and our celebration of the Eucharist always fill us with an awareness of the grace and peace that comes to us from God our Father through the Lord Jesus Christ in the Holy Spirit.